Introduction

 - All-in-one solution for freelance business management

-- User-friendly interface tailored for solo entrepreneurs
+- Easy to use, specifically designed for solo entrepreneurs

 Cons

-- Limited features for larger team collaboration
+- Fewer features for team collaboration on a larger scale

-- Lacks some advanced project management features.
+- Lacks some of the advanced features for project management.

 Pricing